LL782/laurence-lord/README.md

 ## Contributing

-Please feel free to browse the files, raise issues or suggest changes by any reasonable means you like.
+Please feel free to browse the files, raise issues or suggest changes however you like

 ## Maintenance notes